Duke vs Tennessee Players to Watch - Second Round

 Tennessee's Last Game

-On Thursday, in its most recent game, Tennessee beat Louisiana 58-55.
-With 12 points, Tyreke Key was its leading scorer.
+In its previous game, Tennessee beat Louisiana on Thursday, 58-55.
+Its high scorer was Tyreke Key with 12 points.

 |Name